shadi993/SUDO_discord_bot/README.md

 ### Log Level

-By default the log level is `info`.
-This is fine for normal use.
-During debugging you may want to use `debug` as a log level.
-You can change this in `config.json`
+By default the log level is `debug`.
+This is fine for development use.
+You can change the log level in `config.json`

 ```
-"log_level": "debug"
+"log_level": "info"
 ```